zoneout215/asreview-makita-multiprocessing/kubernetes/README.md

 ```

 ## 3. Running the simulations
+The file `worker.yml` contains the configuration of the deployment of the workers.
+So in order to vary allocation of CPU, RAM and the number of Workers you should alter the file of `worker.yml` in the following parts of the code:

+* Change `replicas` in range betweem `1` to `14` to reproduce varing of CPUs allocation/
+* Change `memory` between `1024Mi` and `2048Mi` to reproduce varing of RAM allocation.

+>Note
+> Setting `replicas` to `16` will work, but it will not speed up the simulations, because 2 CPUs will be taken by RabbitMQ and Tasker components.

 ### 3.1\.
 Running the workers

-The file `worker.yml` contains the configuration of the deployment of the workers.
 Change the `image` to reflect the path to the image that you pushed.
 You can select the number of `replicas` to change the number of workers.

-Pay attention to the resource limits, and change as you see fit.

 Run with